kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

   return xhr;
 }
 {% endprism %}
 The feature detection code is now in a reusable function called `getXHR()`.
-The function does the cross-browser checking for `XMLHttpRequest` internally, meaning we can use XHR by creating new `getXHR()` instances without worrying about cross-browser issues.
+The function does the cross-browser checking for `XMLHttpRequest` internally, meaning we can use XHR by creating new `getXHR()` instances and not worry about cross-browser issues.

-`getXHR()` checks for `XMLHttpRequest` in the same way, but also checks to see of the browser has one of two ActiveXObject builds and also checks to see if either `XMLHttpRequest` or `ActiveXObject` exists.
+`getXHR()` checks for `XMLHttpRequest` in the same way, but also checks to see of the browser has one of two ActiveXObject builds and also checks to see if either the `XMLHttpRequest` or `ActiveXObject` exists.

 A JavaScript `try...catch` statement is looking for the different versions of `ActiveXObject`.
 If `try...catch` can't find it and also can't find `XMLHttpRequest`, then the value of the `xhr` variable is set to `false` and won't do any AJAX work.